TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-resume-categorization/task.md

-Download resumes.zip from https://ogma.lti.cs.cmu.edu/ under Documents > Human Resources Team > resumes folder and categorize them locally based on the candidates' YOE.
+Download resumes.zip from NextCloud on https://ogma.lti.cs.cmu.edu/ under Documents > Human Resources Team > resumes folder and categorize them locally based on the candidates' YOE.
 You should place them into one of the following folders under /workspace directory:

 - early-career
 - mid-level